CSCfi/allas-cli-utils/help/lo-put.md

 /scratch/project_201234/project2/sample3 you can store it with commands:

   cd /scratch/project_201234/project2/sample3
-  a-put test_1.txt
+  lo-put test_1.txt

 Or commands
   cd /scratch/project_201234
-  a-put project2/sample3/test_1.txt
+  lo-put project2/sample3/test_1.txt

 In these cases the file is stored to bucket: 201234-puhti-SCRATCH as object:  project2/sample3/test_1.txt.zst

-a-put command line options:
+lo-put command line options:

 -b, --bucket <bucket_name>  Define a name of the bucket into
                             which the data is uploaded.